scoooot/yotagrabber/output/Readme.txt

-This folder contains the dealer inventory for all Toyota vehicle models in the US (including Alaska, and Hawaii).
+This folder contains the inventory for all Toyota vehicle models in the US (including Alaska, and Hawaii).

 Folder updates typically show up each day at 4am CDT.
 Each model's inventory is placed in a .csv file.
 A raw pandas parquet file is also created which is the raw inventory gotten from the Toyota website for the model